tinymce/tinymce-docs/rtc/configuration.md

 If keys are never rotated this can be ignored.
 For advice on how to use the key hint to rotate encryption keys, see [Encryption key rotation and key hints]({{site.baseurl}}/rtc/encryption/#encryptionkeyrotationandkeyhints).

-> **Warning**: The key hint is stored by the server in plain text.
-Do not add secret or sensitive information to the key hint.
+> **Warning**: Do not include secret or sensitive information in the key hint.
+The key hint is stored by the server in plain text.

 **Type:** `Function`